Chinese vs. World Bank Development Projects: Insights from Earth Observation and Computer Vision on Wealth Gains in Africa, 2002-2013: Study Setting, Data, and Measurement

 \subsection{Treatments: World Bank and China Development Projects}

 Having discussed our outcome data in the previous section, we now discuss the treatment.
 Data on both World Bank and China aid projects were sourced from \citep{Dreher2021b} and curated by AidData.
-Table \ref{fig:nProjects} shows descriptive statistics, Figure \ref{fig:AidStartYearFunder} illustrates annual project counts, and Figure \ref{fig:SectorFig} depicts the sector distribution for the two funders over the study period.\footnote{Aid projects spanning multiple sectors are treated by allocating the full project count to each relevant sector or subsector, without weighting or fractional division based on the number of sectors involved.} The general takeaway is that the World Bank allocates more projects than China, and that Chinese projects primarily focus on health, transportation, and communication.
+Table \ref{tab:nProjects} shows descriptive statistics, Figure \ref{fig:AidStartYearFunder} illustrates annual project counts, and Figure \ref{fig:SectorFig} depicts the sector distribution for the two funders over the study period.\footnote{Aid projects spanning multiple sectors are treated by allocating the full project count to each relevant sector or subsector, without weighting or fractional division based on the number of sectors involved.} The general takeaway is that China funds more projects overall (Table~\ref{tab:nProjects}), but the World Bank’s portfolio spans many more distinct project types and locations.

 \paragraph{World Bank Projects.}

 The World Bank makes its activities publicly available; however, to obtain the latitude and longitude of project locations along with a location precision code, we use AidData’s version 1.4.2 dataset \citep{AidData2017}.
 We use only projects started between 2002 and 2013, as image and confounder data are missing for earlier years, and project data are missing for 2015-2016 in the 3-year group, including 2014 projects.
 For projects labeled with multiple sectors, we create an observation for each parent sector (e.g., ``110-Education'').
 We limit the data to projects in African countries hosting DHS surveys.